Our Anesthesiology Residency Training Program begins in PGY2, following a Clinical Base Year (PGY1).

 Before entering CA-1, the resident in Anesthesiology must have completed 12 months of accredited preliminary training in a clinical discipline other than anesthesiology.
 Acceptable training includes a transitional year, internal or emergency medicine, pediatrics, surgery, obstetrics and gynecology, neurology, family practice, or any combination of these as approved for the individual resident by the program director.

-Both West Penn Hospital and Allegheny General Hospital provide opportunities for prospective residents to do their Clinical Base Year (PGY-1) in the same institutions as their anesthesia residency, through a transitional year program, as well as through preliminary years in medicine and surgery, which are highly acceptable to this department for fulfilling the Clinical Base Year requirement.
-West Penn Hospital offers an Osteopathic Rotating Internship for graduates of osteopathic medical schools.
+Allegheny General Hospital provides opportunities for prospective residents to do their Clinical Base Year (PGY-1) in the same institutions as their anesthesia residency, through a preliminary year in medicine and surgery, which are highly acceptable to this department for fulfilling the Clinical Base Year requirement.
+Allegheny General Hospital offers an Osteopathic Rotating Internship for graduates of osteopathic medical schools.

 Residents may also spend their PGY-1 at another accredited healthcare institution.
 The Clinical Base Year must be spent in residency programs in the United States that are accredited by the Accreditation Council for Graduate Medical Education (ACGME) or approved by the American Osteopathic Association.
 The PGY-1 also may be spent in Canadian institutions that are approved by the Royal College of Physicians and Surgeons of Canada and are affiliated with medical schools approved by the Liaison Committee on Medical Education.

 It is a requirement of the Commonwealth of Pennsylvania that prior to beginning the CA-1 year, the resident must complete a qualifying examination (NBME/USMLE or COMLEX) that would serve as a basis for securing an unrestricted license to practice medicine in the Commonwealth of Pennsylvania.